gliechty/bitTorrent/README.md

 ### How does it work/How do you use it?

-To start torrenting, you need two things: a torrent Client (like uTorrent) and a file to download- that's it.
+To start torrenting, you need two things: a torrent client (like uTorrent) and a file to upload/download- that's it.

 Here's how it starts: